Interplay between intraspecific suppression and environment in shaping biodiversity: Conclusion and discussion

+In our model, interactions between consumers and resources are represented as Gaussian random variables.
+One might therefore expect both the consumer and resource abundance distributions to resemble Gaussian forms.
+Indeed, in the case of identical intraspecific suppression ($\sigma_h = 0$), the consumer abundance distribution $P(N)$ follows a truncated Gaussian distribution.
+However, the resource abundance distribution $P(R)$ exhibits a markedly different behavior.
+When the resource input is sufficiently large, $P(R)$ resembles a lognormal distribution, as shown in Fig.~S2 of SM.
+Furthermore, the rank-abundance distribution of $R$ displays a fat tail---a hallmark of lognormal and power-law distributions---highlighted in Fig.~S16 (SM).

+The key structural difference between the consumer and resource dynamics lies in the presence of external input to the resources.
+This observation suggests that, if consumers were also subject to external influx such as invasion or immigration, their abundance distribution might resemble a lognormal distribution.

+Interestingly, even without such external consumer input, introducing heterogeneity in the intraspecific suppression ($\sigma_h \neq 0$) leads to fat-tailed $P(N)$ distributions, as shown in Fig.~S2.
+This behavior is not observed under identical suppression, while $P(R)$ remains largely unchanged.
+These results underscore the nontrivial effects of internal parameter heterogeneity on abundance patterns, even in a Gaussian interaction framework.
+A more comprehensive understanding of how external invasion and internal heterogeneity shape $P(N)$ remains an important direction for future work.

+Although $\sigma_h$ modifies the shape of $P(N)$, the relative diversity $S^*/M^*$ shows qualitatively similar behavior between the identical and non-identical intraspecific suppression cases.
+We note, however, that the deviation $\sigma_h$ must remain sufficiently small.
+Otherwise, the intraspecific suppression term $-h_i N_i^2$ in Eq.~\eqref{eq:model_ext} can become positive for some $h_i < 0$, potentially leading to divergence in $N_i$.

-We have utilized consumer and resource abundance statistics, focusing solely on the interactions between two trophic levels.
-Our methodology is adaptable to ecological systems featuring trophic structures comprising more than two levels.
-For instance, we can extend the system to encompass ecosystems with three or more trophic levels, incorporating predator species, intermediate species preyed upon by predators while consuming prey species, and externally supplied prey species.
-In this extension, predation would conceivably play an important role in biodiversity, serving as a limiting factor~\cite{paradox_resolve}.
-Furthermore, our approach could provide valuable insights into comprehending the dynamics of broader ecological systems characterized by structural complexity.
+As a natural extension, our analysis of consumer and resource abundance can be adaptable to ecosystems with more complex trophic structures.
+For instance, our framework could be extended to systems with three or more levels, including predators, intermediate species that both prey on others and are themselves preyed upon, and externally supplied abiotic resources (see Sec.~V in SM~\cite{SM}).
+In this extension, predation may play an important role in biodiversity, serving as a limiting factor~\cite{paradox_resolve}.
+Overall, our framework offers a versatile approach for understanding biodiversity across ecologically structured systems, from simple to highly complex food webs.